Golf Pencil Group

 a creative community for writers experiencing incarceration

-The Golf Pencil Group is a weekly creative writing class for women incarcerated in the King County Correctional Facility in downtown Seattle.
+The Golf Pencil Group offers bi-weekly creative writing classes for women incarcerated in the King County Correctional Facility (KCCF) in downtown Seattle and for people transitioning from incarceration, addiction, homelessness, in-patient psychiatric care, or other challenges at Aspen Terrace, a housing complex operated by Pioneer Human Services in Seattle.

 We are a cohort of Seattle teaching artists who bring creative writing practices to adults surviving incarceration and trauma.
 We envision a world of collective care and healing, and we affirm our students as agents in their own empowerment and transformation.
 We've got deep roots, and we've welcomed in many incredible guest teachers from Seattle's literary community, including Amber Flame, King Khazm, Kathleen Flenniken, Daemond Arrindell, Elizabeth Austen, and more.